Characters in Order of Importance:

 Many would describe him as eccentric, but more along the obsessively curious spectrum, as opposed to the flat out crazy.
 He is a geek incarnate, dissecting and rebuilding whatever bits of technology he can get his scrawny hands on.
 Though awkward, he is a friendly and sociable guy, and does receive quite a bit of contact from the outside world.
 His primary business contacts, apart from his customers, are the scavengers he hires to prowl around the ruins for free tech, as well as scour the markets for an interesting deal.

 Art grew up as a street rat scavenger, running errands and selling tech to anyone who would buy.
 He discovered he had a knack for reverse engineering, and eventually found himself as an apprentice in an underground biotech workshop.
 He eventually expanded his master’s business to deal in arms, armor, and information systems.
 Years later, he took over the business when his master died running an errand in the streets of the Fringe.

-Beneath a web of wires from the current, or several, previous projects in progress, lives a rather dashing trans man.
+Beneath a web of wires from the current, or several, previous projects in progress, lives a rather youthful looking man.
 He wears a set of coveralls littered with pockets, and each bursting full of tools or electronic parts hanging haphazardly all over.
-His shaggy black hair is kept in check by a wide brimmed hat, and his bright green eyes always have a distracted expression as he looks at the world through highly advanced augmented reality glasses he built himself.
+His shaggy black hair is kept away from his face by a wide brimmed hat, streaks of carbon often found marring his tawny beige skin.
+His bright green eyes always have a distracted expression as he looks at the world through highly advanced augmented reality glasses he built himself.